Meteorites burn up in this layer on entering from the space

 Air is a mixture of 21% oxygen, 78% nitrogen, and approximately 1% other tracegases, primarily argon; to simplify calculations this last 1% is usually treated as if it were nitrogen.
 Being cheap and simple to use, it is the most common diving gas.

-The standard unit of measuring temperature is
+The SI unit of temperature as per the International System of Units is

 When water evaporates from land and different water bodies, it becomes